ExSituMarketing/EXS-LanderTrackingChaturbateBundle/README.md

 ## Configuration

 The `cmp` parameter has a default value configurable with this configuration key :

 ```yml
 # Default values.
 exs_lander_tracking_chaturbate:
     default_cmp: 1
 ```

+This default value will be used over `EXS-LanderTrackingHouseBundle`'s `cmp` default value.

 ## Usage